ArtemSinchuk/Milk-and-Meadows/README.md

 ## Features

-- Virtual cow with attributes such as name, level, hunger, thirst, health, productivity, happiness, and poop count.
+- Virtual cow with attributes such as level, hunger, thirst, health, productivity, happiness.
-- Cow actions like eating grass and hay, drinking water, sleeping, producing milk, and pooping.
+- Cow actions like eating grass and hay, drinking water, sleeping, producing milk, and making dung.
 - Well-being updates over time, affecting the cow's attributes.
 - Health checks to determine the cow's condition and take appropriate actions.
-- Leveling system to increase the cow's productivity and unlock new features.
+- Leveling system to unlock new features.
 - Daily tasks and events to keep the game engaging and challenging.

 ## How to Play

-1. Create a new instance of the `Cow` class.
+1. Take care of the cow.
 2. Implement a user interface or command-line interface to interact with the cow.
 3. Allow players to perform cow actions and observe the changes in the cow's attributes.
 4. Update the cow's well-being over time and check its health.